 Under disparate treatment liability, the negative information can be used to treat one employee different from other similarly situated employees based on membership in any one of the protected categories.
 For instance, an employer could refuse to hire an African-American man with negative criminal history while continuing to hire white men with negative criminal history.
 This constitutes discrimination based on race.

-Under a disparate impact theory of liability, it is illegal for employers to enforce a policy or pattern regarding background checks that is discriminatory in nature or has a discriminatory effect in the workplace.
+Under a disparate impact theory of liability, it is illegal for employers to enforce a policy or pattern regarding background checks for jobs that is discriminatory in nature or has a discriminatory effect in the workplace.
 For example, a relatively neutral policy of using background check to screen out every prospective employee with an arrest record could have a disparate impact on applicants of color.

 Proving Disparate Treatment Based on a Background Check

 In order to bring a claim under Title VII, it’s necessary to prove certain elements that serve to raise a rebuttable presumption of discrimination.
 First, the employee must prove that he or she is a qualified worker who belongs to one of the protected groups noted in the statute.
 Next, the employee will need to show that he or she experienced adverse action based on membership in that group and because it showed up on the background checks for the job.